Huzbi-crypto/Read-Cookies.Sqlite/README.md

 - The program will then search for the website name in the database.
 - If the website name is found, the program will output the cookies data of the website.
 - The program will also save the output in a json file.

+## Future Scope

+- Make the code more efficient by using functions.
+- Add a loop so that the user can input multiple website names.
+- Make it so that the cookies.sqlite file is automatically detected and the user doesn't have to input the path of the file.
+- Give the user option whether to save the output in a json file or not.
+- Following the above point, if the user wants to save the output of each website or update the json file, then the program should be able to do that.